 Horror movie lovers look forward to Halloween Horror Nights between September and November annually.
 An additional pass or ticket is required to attend the event starting at 6:30 pm every evening.

 Scare-Zones and mazes are scattered across the park as guests move from one haunted house attraction to the next.
 Pro-tip: If you’re not a horror fan or think the event may be too scary for you, you can always find ways around most of the scare zones and go on rides all night long instead.
 Rides have shorter wait times, so you can enjoy the evening while friends or family are in the mazes!

 The Grinch comes to Universal Studios during Grinchmas.
 A winter holiday celebration that runs from November to early January every year.

 Besides the iconic meet-and-greet experience, Seussland at the Universal theme park is decked out with a towering Christmas tree, tinsel on every building, garlands, Christmas lights, and wreaths.
-During the winter season, it’s a must to go to Universal Orlando Resort.
+During the winter season, going to Universal Orlando Resort is a must.

 Besides park tickets being less expensive at Universal Orlando Resort, lodging is also substantially less.
 Plus, a Premier Hotel at Universal Orlando Resort will allow guests to skip the regular lines at the parks for free.
 Rates for lodging start as low as $272 per night based on a four-night stay.

-This may not be a perk to everyone, but if you don’t get to make your way to vacation in Orlando very often, you know you’ll get your money’s worth and see everything that Universal has to offer in just a day or two.
+This may not be a perk to everyone, but if you don’t go on vacation in Orlando very often, you know you’ll get your money’s worth and see everything Universal has to offer in just a day or two.

 With just two theme parks, Volcano Bay and CityWalk, you’ll have a thrilling yet relaxing experience.
 Plus, with typically lower crowds at Universal, you’ll find shorter wait times for most rides.